rxhanson/Rectangle/README.md

 ## Uninstallation

-Rectangle can be uninstalled by moving it to the trash.
-Prior to moving it to the trash, you might want to uncheck the box for launching on login to unregister the launcher, but this is not necessary.
+Rectangle can be uninstalled by quitting the app and moving it to the trash.
 You can remove the Rectangle defaults from your machine with the following terminal command:

 ```bash
 defaults delete com.knollsoft.Rectangle